You can choose to be notified about events on your 10DLC Brands, Campaigns and Phone Numbers by configuring webhooks.

 The typical status flow for campaign appeals is:

-1. Initial Rejection: Campaign status becomes TELNYX_FAILED
+- Initial rejection: Campaign status becomes

-• Native campaigns: Use appeal API endpoint or campaign update
+- Native campaigns: Use appeal API endpoint or campaign update.

-• Partner campaigns: CSP sends CAMPAIGN_NUDGE
+- Partner campaigns: CSP sends

-4. Re-review: Campaign status changes to TCR_ACCEPTED and re-enters compliance review
+- Re-review: Campaign status changes to

 The nudging mechanism for partner campaigns cannot be used with native campaigns.
 Native campaigns must use the direct appeal API endpoint or campaign update functionality.